-The original component of StreetSquash, the After School Program serves over 200 students in 6th-12th grade from Harlem and Newark partner schools:
+The original component of StreetSquash, the After School Program serves over 400 students, alumni, and families in Harlem and Newark.

 Participants are recruited as middle schoolers and commit to four days of programming per week through high school graduation, making up teams of 20-30 students per each cohort.
 Beginning in 9th grade, the College Access & Success Program is a core component of participation.
 In addition, each student engages in all of the following program areas:

 Academic sessions at StreetSquash focus on homework help, development of study skills and consistent work habits, and individualized academic support for each participant.
-StreetSquash’s Academic Directors oversee student progress over the course of many years in partnership with parents, tutors, and classroom teachers, making weekly visits to partner schools to assess student performance, behavior, and their unmet educational needs.
+StreetSquash’s Academic Director oversees student progress over the course of many years in partnership with parents, tutors, and classroom teachers, making monthly visits to partner schools to assess student performance, behavior, and their unmet educational needs.

-- After School Tutoring Sessions: Twice weekly individual homework help and academic support.
+- After School Tutoring Sessions: Weekly individual homework help and academic support.

-- Literacy Enrichment: Friday curriculum-based instruction for middle schoolers on a wide variety of topics including creative writing, robotics, forensic science, and Emotional Imprint.
+- Literacy Enrichment: Curriculum-based instruction for middle schoolers on a wide variety of topics including creative writing, robotics, forensic science, and Emotional Imprint.

-- Individual Tutoring: One-on-one sessions for struggling students and those who want extra support in any subject for the state Regents exams.
+- Individual Tutoring: One-on-one sessions for struggling students and those who want extra support in any subject for the state Standardized tests and Regents exams.

 All StreetSquashers are required to complete at least three service-learning projects each year in order to develop an understanding of the needs of their community and the impact of serving others.
 Students give back in a variety of areas and are always looking for new opportunities.
 Past partners have included: